aykevl/things/earring-ring/README.md

   * The gerber, BOM, and Pick-n-place files in case you want to fabricate this earring yourself.
   * An Altium project file, downloaded from EasyEDA (untested, might not work).

+You can also find the design on [oshwlab.com](https://oshwlab.com/aykevanlaethem/led-earring-attiny1616_copy_copy_copy_copy) to easily produce them using JLCPCB.
+But also see [the project page on my website](https://aykevl.nl/projects/earrings), I might start selling them soon.

 ## Programming

 The PCB exposes a few pins: